mehdibaha/personal-website/content/blog/risks-of-ai.md

 +++
-title = "Risks Of AI And Its Role In Society" description = "" tags = [
+title = "Risks of AI and its role in society" description = "" tags = [
-    "tech",
+    "technology",
     "philosophy",
 ]
 date = "2017-10-09"
 +++

+*This article is part of a series of essays I've written for an [Introduction to the Philosophy of Science](https://www.kth.se/student/kurser/kurs/DA2210?l=en) course at KTH on the fall of 2017.*

 ## AI is a world-eating technology